alexferreiradev/alexferreiradev.github.io/blog/articles/2-test-containers.md

 testImplementation "org.testcontainers:testcontainers:1.17.2"
 testImplementation "org.testcontainers:junit-jupiter:1.17.2"
 ```
+There are two mode to setup containers in your tests, shared container and local container.
+The fist type is to create and stop the container only when JVM stop and the second is to create a new container to each method test.

 You can follow the quick start from [quick-start2][quick-start1]
 - real use example
 - ref to new article